 Houses, offices, shops, factories and street furniture all have electric cables supplying them.
 The cables carry voltages ranging from 230 volts (domestic voltage) up to 400,000 volts.
 Even domestic voltage cables can be fatal and can be buried outside homes and in driveways.

-People die each year due to accidentally striking underground cables in the ground, whilst others suffer life changing injury with the lives of families also suffering as a result.
+Each year people suffer significant life changing injuries as a result of accidentally striking underground cables with the lives of families also suffering as a result.
 The risk of danger can be considerably reduced by following some simple safety tips.

 Before beginning any excavations be mindful and dig safely.
-Make sure you have current copies of underground cable or pipe record plans from the local network operator.
-If you can't find underground cables shown on the plan, never assume they're not there — contact your network operator.
+Make sure you have current copies of underground utlity record plans from the local network operator.
+If you can't find underground utilities shown on the plan, never assume they're not there — contact your network operator.